-Except in annulment proceedings, both parties are responsible for paying the advances to meet the costs of the proceeding unless the parties agree or the Tribunal decides otherwise (Administrative and Financial Regulation 14(3)(d)).
+Both parties are responsible for paying the advances to meet the costs of the proceeding, unless the parties agree, or the Tribunal decides, otherwise (Administrative and Financial Regulation 14(3)(d)).
 Failure to do so may lead to the discontinuance of the proceeding.

-If the amounts requested are not paid in full within 30 days of a request, the Secretary-General informs both parties of the default and gives either of them an opportunity to make the outstanding payment.
+If the amounts requested are not paid in full within 30 days, the Secretary-General informs both parties of the default and gives either of them an opportunity to make the outstanding payment.

 If any part of the required payment remains outstanding 15 days after notice of default is given, the Secretary-General may ask that the Tribunal stay the proceeding.

-If any proceeding is stayed for non-payment for a consecutive period in excess of six months, the Secretary-General may ask that the Tribunal discontinue the proceeding (Administrative and Financial Regulation 14(3)).
+If any proceeding is stayed for non-payment for a consecutive period in excess of six months, the Secretary-General may ask that the Tribunal discontinue the proceeding ( Administrative and Financial Regulation 14(3)(d)).

 The Tribunal’s decision to discontinue the proceeding will take the form of an order.